Gr33nHack3r/archCleanerCommands/README.md

   Method 2

-  Clone this repo to a folder and then make the file executable with the command:
+  Clone this repo to a folder, change your directory to that folder with the cd command and then make the file executable with the command:

     chmod +x archCleanerCommands.sh